AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 **\*Notes on `Properties` field:** `Name` and `Id` of an SdsType are included in its `Properties` field.
 Similarly, `Name` and `Id` of a nested type are included in its `Properties`.
 If there are two types with the same `Properties`, `Name` or `Id`, the search will return both types in the result.

 #### Request
-Search for SdsTypes using the REST API and specifying the optional `query` parameter:
+Search for types using the REST API and specifying the optional `query` parameter:
  ```text
       GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Types?query={query}&skip={skip}&count={count}
  ```